-Students should be highly motivated by economic and sustainable development and globalization issues.
+Students should be highly motivated by economic development and sustainability issues, with good background in economics and statistics.
 A very good command of English is required.
 An oral test before the teaching staff will assess the applicant's capacities.

 Master 1 diploma or equivalent is required.
 In principle, a first year of Master degree in economics is recommended.
 However, M1 degrees in management studies, in political science, in business administration or in engineering are also welcome.
 Depending on the level in economics, students are oriented either to DEIPM, or to the M1 International Economic Studies (IES), which is a one-year program offered by